What is Augmented Reality (AR), Virtual Reality (VR) and Mixed Reality (MR) Technologies?

 • Q Analysts also specializes in setting up remote offsite testing areas that replicate the required environments in homes, offices, and other facilities.
 For example, the performance of a home automation device may be evaluated at a specific height, representing a kitchen counter, and a given distance away from furniture such as a couch.
 Q Analysts provides technical skills, project management processes, communications, and productivity for offsite, onshore or offshore QA and testing services.

 • Our recently developed Vets for Test program draws upon the discipline, focus, and drive for excellence inherent in experienced U.S. military veterans to provide the highest level of QA services for the tech community.
 Military vets receive training, mentoring, and a sustainable career path, while Q Analysts expands its pipeline of skilled resources for the company’s Q TestLab service offering.

 AR, VR, and MR are disruptive technologies that impact, and will continue to impact, many aspects of both business and our personal lives.
-With new immersive experiences being developed for the first time, there are new rules for ensuring quality, efficiency, and effectiveness.
+With new immersive experiences, there are new rules for ensuring quality, efficiency, and effectiveness.
 Innovative approaches to manual and test automation are a critical need for firms attempting to deliver business and consumer products, services, and content in this sector.

 The Q Analysts approach is driven by vast experience in AR, VR and MR giving us the distinct advantage of being able to identify potential issues, alternative scenarios, and outcomes that may not have occurred to our clients.
 This is why we are the preferred quality assurance and testing partner, having helped shipped some of the top-selling headsets in the world, developed by industry leaders.